fishline/Py2crazy/README.md

 page](https://github.com/pgbovine/OnlinePythonTutor/blob/master/v3/docs/project-ideas.md#hack-cpython-to-enable-sub-expression-level-tracing)
 discusses some of the rationale behind its design.

-Although you might find the ideas in Py2crazy useful, its design is ultimately driven by educational goals, not production debugging goals.
+Although you might find some ideas in Py2crazy to be useful, its design is ultimately driven by pedagogical goals, not by industrial-strength debugging goals.
 Enjoy!

-### How does Py2crazy tracing differ from regular Python stepping?
+### How does Py2crazy debugger stepping differ from regular Python stepping?

-The debugger (`pdb`) registers a tracing function into the regular CPython interpreter and steps roughly one line at a time.
+Normally, the debugger (`pdb`) registers a tracing function into the regular CPython interpreter and steps through the target program roughly one line at a time.

 However, when run in Py2crazy, `pdb` steps roughly one bytecode instruction at a time, which provides much finer-grained tracing.

 To illustrate the difference, run `pdb` on a test file in both regular Python and Py2crazy: